lchang199x/android-scripts/README.md

-# Scripts for Android Developer
+# Scripts for Android Developers
 Scripts you may needed as an Android developer.